marshall1405/learn_cards/README.md

 - wxWidgets

+##### How to create sets

+- All is done through a text file that is put into the main directory
+- The text file has to have this format -> "Term, Answer"
+- New Set starts with a line in this format -> "Name of the set"
+- To understand this a little better look at the test.txt file

 Run the CMakelists to create the executable file.
 Open the new build directory and open the learn_cards executable.